 Juliana is an Environmental Science student at Universidade Federal Fluminense in Rio de Janeiro, with a background working in social entrepreneurship projects with socially vulnerable women and environmental education within schools, besides having done an internship in a pension fund in the area of responsible investments.
 She is currently developing a number of Circular Action Programmes (CAPS) for corporates using the innovative new mobile app, KOLEKT, to manage and monitor waste recovered from the environment as it moves through the supply chain, from informal collectors, to recycling centres.

-Circular Economy Intern (Brazil)
+Junior Circular Economy Analyst (Brazil)

 Ludmila is a journalist with MBA in Marketing and a Master's Degree in Human Geography focusing Environmental Policy, Sustainable Food Systems and Cartography.
 She has experience working within the government, publishing, research and charitable sectors.
 Born in Brasilia and based in the UK office, she manages BVRio's social media and digital channels.

 Daniela Pires e Albuquerque is a Lawyer, specialized in Public, Administrative and Environmental Law.
 She has worked for more than 20 years in the environmental management of public services.
 In BVRio she is responsible for the legal analysis on the development and operation of market and financial mechanisms for implementing the environmental laws, producing legal opinions and contracts and supporting the legal aspects of its projects e initiatives.